 Director of Recovery Services

-Rachel North is the Director of Recovery Services for The Coleman Institute.
+Rachel North Allen is the Director of Recovery Services for The Coleman Institute.
 Her main role is to work with patients to develop a plan to begin the process of recovery after detoxification treatment.
 She also directs program development regarding aftercare and recovery.
 Rachel holds a Master of Social Work (MSW) degree from Virginia Commonwealth University, and is currently working towards state licensure to earn Licensed Clinical Social Worker (LCSW) credentials.
 During her free time, Rachel enjoys teaching and practicing yoga, hiking, running and following all New England sports teams.

 Chief Operating Officer